butlin/presentations/MEDI2101 Wk 7 capillaries.md

 $\begin{equation}\mathrm{net\~filtration\~pressure}=P_c + \Pi_{if} - P_{if} - \Pi_p\end{equation}$

-Average forces across the capillary wall over the length of the capillary (Principle of Starling equilibrium):
+Average forces across the capillary wall over the length of the capillary<br>(Principle of Starling equilibrium):

 <table>
       <tr>